Multi-city Urban Observatory Network

 Environment

 Time-dependent visible wavelength imaging is used to identify soot plumes ejected from NYC buildings and track them as they are transported by urban winds.
 Hyperspectral imagery yields both the chemical content and concentration of those plumes, providing a unique method to measure air quality in NYC.
 Observations of chlorophyll in urban vegetation are correlated with data from in situ air quality sensors to measure the impact of urban energy use on vegetation.
-Nighttime imaging of the skyline is correlated with radar and volunteer data to study impacts of urban lighting on migrating bird ecologies.
+Nighttime imaging of the skyline is correlated with radar and volunteer data to study impacts of urban lighting on migrating bird populations.

 Ecological impact of urban lighting